spica-engine/spica/docs/content/guide/function.md

 ### 3rd Party Dependencies

-This feature allows you to import 3rd party dependiencies to your functions.
-Spica downloads 3rd party libraries from NPM (node package manager).
-To use a 3rd party library, you just need to import the library into your function after you download to you Spica environment.
+This feature allows you to use 3rd party dependencies in your functions.
+Spica installs 3rd party libraries from NPM (node package manager).
+To use a 3rd party library, you just need to add it as a dependency to one of your functions by going to the particular function's edit page.

 > IMPORTANT: Each functions are decoupled from the Spica environment.
 So, if you will use the same library for different functions, you need to download the library for each function.